Dan Smoot: Career

 The military rejected Smoot due to medical reasons, so Smoot became an FBI agent to support the World War II effort.
 Smoot was an FBI agent from 1941 until 1951.
 He resigned in 1951 to become a political commentator.
 Smoot was unsuccessful in his campaign for public office, but he rose to fame as a pundit on radio and television.
 He initially served as the spokesman and face of H. L. Hunt's Facts Forum before leaving to create his own.
 From 1956 to 1971, he published The Dan Smoot Report, which was a weekly newsletter and later also a 15-minute radio program where he took the position as a constitutional conservative.
+Alongside Hunt, Billy James Hargis, and Carl McIntire, he has been described as among "four of the era’s most prominent extremist broadcasters".

 In 1962, Smoot wrote The Invisible Government concerning early members of the Council on Foreign Relations.
 Other books include The Hope of the World; The Business End of Government; and his autobiography, People Along the Way.
 Additionally he was associated with Robert W. Welch, Jr.'s John Birch Society and wrote for the society's American Opinion bi-monthly magazine.

 In 1972, Smoot served as campaign manager for American Independent Party presidential candidate John G. Schmitz.